tallen-hashicorp/consul-vault-pki/README.md

 Consul running in K8s using Vault PKI as a CA

 # Vault
+For this example, we will be using a locally running Vault instance in Dev mode.
+However, any Vault instance can be used.
+For production environments, it is recommended to use a production-ready Vault instance or HCP Dedicated Vault.
+The script below will create a PKI root and intermediate CA with a common name of `consul.local`.
+We will expect `server.consul.local` to be the domain for our Consul server.
+In a production setup, you should configure your PKI to match your organization’s normal structure.
+More details can be found [here](https://developer.hashicorp.com/vault/docs/secrets/pki).

+## Run Vault

-First run vault in Dev mode, we will connect consul to this later
+Lets run vault in Dev mode, we will connect consul to this later

 ```bash
 vault server -dev -dev-root-token-id root
 ```

+## Setup Vault PKI

 Now in a different terminal, run the setup script.
 This will log you into Vault, enable the PKI secrets engine, generate and configure a root CA, create an intermediate CA, define a role for issuing certificates, and finally request a certificate for a specified common name.
 This setup ensures a complete PKI infrastructure in Vault, allowing you to manage and issue certificates securely.
 ```bash